Felicious/Taiwan-Numba-ONE/misc/help.md

 This one was achieved by typing in Mom's name in the request URL.
 Little to no formatting, other than choosing a font (Calibri) and colors.
 ![first_receipt](<../images/Screenshot%20(17).png>)

+## Flexbox

+I wanted to ensure the layout of my site looked nice on mobile too, so I thought [Flexbox's container-type layouts](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) were most suitable to compartmentalize the grids in my site.

+### Linear Gradient

+Unsure if there was a better way to achieve the split design, but I used linear gradient.

 # Serving HTML as a web app

 When beginning this project, I was confused about what [Serving HTML as a web app](https://developers.google.com/apps-script/guides/html#serve_html_as_a_web_app) really meant.